-The hippocampus is the brain's memory and learning center.
-In a big new study of 26,000 people, the hippocampus did not get along with marijuana.
+In a big study of 26,000 people, the hippocampus “choked” on marijuana.
+(The hippocampus is the brain’s memory and learning center.)
 Marijuana lowered blood flow to levels unseen in any other group.
 Find out why this strongly suggests higher vulnerability to Alzheimer’s.

 Continued below image…

 IMAGE LEGEND: Example of a volume rendered brain SPECT image (top down view) of a healthy control compared to an 18-year old daily user of marijuana.
 While the control subject has symmetric activity, the marijuana user shows overall decreased perfusion.

 All data were obtained for analysis from a large multi-site database, involving 26,268 patients who came for evaluation of complex, treatment resistant issues to one of nine outpatient neuropsychiatric clinics across the United States (Newport Beach, Costa Mesa, Fairfield, and Brisbane, CA, Tacoma and Bellevue, WA, Reston, VA, Atlanta, GA and New York, NY) between 1995-2015.
 Of these, 982 current or former marijuana users had brain SPECT at rest and during a mental concentration task compared to almost 100 healthy controls.
 Predictive analytics with discriminant analysis was done to determine if brain SPECT regions can distinguish marijuana user brains from controls brain.

 Low blood flow in the hippocampus in marijuana users reliably distinguished marijuana users from controls.
 The right hippocampus during a concentration task was the single most predictive region in distinguishing marijuana users from their normal counterparts.
 Marijuana use is thought to interfere with memory formation by inhibiting activity in this part of the brain.